CaioCeretta/Cod3r/mentoria/specialist/Next.Js/tic-tac-toe/comments.md

 In POO, we say that a class have rich behaviors when the class isn't only used for storing data, but it also knows and execute the business rules or the actions make sense for that object.

+So when the instructor talks about riche behaviors, que is referencing the idea that the class should not be just a "grouping oda data (attributes)", but should also encapsulate the business rules and relevant behaviors for that object.

+In other words, a class stop being anemic (only data and no logic) and start being rich, which means that it also has behaviors that make sense for itself.

 It other words, it's not just a "bag of data" (row, col, type: in the Cell example), it knows how to behave in the context of the tic-tac-toe game.